AmitKumarMahapatra/amitkumarmahapatra.github.io/PKM/0100/ALGO/Unit 1/Chapter 2/Chapter 2 - Algorithm Analysis.md

 ![Example 5 - Case A](./images/Example%205/Case%20A.jpg)

 #### Exam Tricks
-If you are having trouble finding the TC from FOR Loop, convert into WHILE Loop.
+If you are having trouble finding the TC from `for` Loop, convert into `while` Loop.

 #### Example 6
 ![Example 6 - Case A](./images/Example%206/Case%20A.jpg)